 Tony Plana showed up for a few episodes of USA Network's Colony in the role of a regional leader who had bitten off more than he could chew.
 Plana was born on this day in 1952.

-Moira Sinise had a small role aboard Terminator 3: Rise of the Machines (2003) and then retired from screen acting (it would appear).
+Moira Sinise had a small role aboard Terminator 3: Rise Of The Machines (2003) and then retired from screen acting (it would appear).
 Sinise was born on this day in 1954.

-The lovely Patricia Charbonneau played one of the brainy specialists taking care of the world's first cybernetic police officer aboard Robocop 2 (1990).
+The lovely Patricia Charbonneau played one of the brainy specialists taking care of the world's first cybernetic police officer aboard RoboCop 2 (1990).
 She also turned up in a few guest appearances aboard NBC's SeaQuest 2032.
 Charbonneau was born on this day in 1959.

-Aboard the Doctor Who twenty-fourth season serial "Time and the Rani," Mark Greenstreet played the role of 'Ikona.'
+Aboard the Doctor Who twenty-fourth season serial "Time And The Rani," Mark Greenstreet played the role of 'Ikona.'
 Greenstreet was born on this day in 1960.

 Late in Star Trek: Deep Space Nine's run, the great Tim Ransom (above right) had a few guest spots as Jack, one of a group of closeted geniuses who reveal a secret about the station's Dr. Bashir.
 Ransom was born on this day in 1963.

-Well before she grew up and found an apparent hatred for the political opposition, a kinder gentler Ashley Judd was wooing young Wesley Crusher aboard the starship Enterprise-D in the role of Star Trek: The Next Generation's Ensign Robin Lefler.
+Well before she grew up and found an apparent hatred for her political opposition, a kinder gentler Ashley Judd was wooing young Wesley Crusher aboard the starship Enterprise-D in the role of Star Trek: The Next Generation's Ensign Robin Lefler.
 Well.
 You've come a long way, baby!
 Judd was born on this day in 1968.

-What did I think of James Franco in The Rise of the Planet of the Apes?
+What did I think of James Franco in The Rise Of The Planet Of The Apes?
 In short, it was nice to see him "act," for a change, instead of serving up the usual antics.
 Franco surprised even his harshest critics as the scientist struggling to find a cure for his father's Alzheimer's when he injects an ape with a possible cure, setting in motion a series of events that gave rise to the Planet of the Apes.
 Franco was born on this day in 1978.

 Even though the lovely Alexis Thorpe (above left) doesn't have an expansive resume, she's still managed to squeeze in roles aboard The Man From Earth (2007) and Nightmare City 2035 (2007).
 Thorpe was born on this day in 1980.